Network Access Control

 Replace behavior

 The saveNetworkAccessControl mutation replaces the entire allowlist for the specified scope.
-If you want to add a new IP to an existing list, you must include all previously allowed IPs in the allowedIps array along with the new one.
+If you want to add a new IP address to an existing list, you must include all previously allowed IP addresses in the allowedIps array along with the new one.

 👍

-Network Access Control applies to the API and integration endpoints only — not the Monte Carlo UI.
-If you save a restriction that excludes your current IP, you can still log into the Monte Carlo web application and use the API Explorer to update or remove the restriction.
+If you save a restriction on the API or an integration scope that excludes your current IP address, you can still log into the Monte Carlo web application and use the API Explorer to update or remove the restriction — unless the UI or Global scope also blocks your IP address.

 mutation SaveNetworkAccessControl {